neuralmagic/deepsparse/src/deepsparse/sentence_transformers/README.md

 ## Benchmarking Performance

 There is a `benchmark_encoding.py` script located in this directory that compares a standard model running in both SentenceTransformers and DeepSparse, with a sparsified model in DeepSparse.
+Make sure to install SentenceTransformers as well if you want to perform this comparison yourself: `pip install sentence_transformers`.
 Here is an example run on an 4 core SPR CPU with the base model being `BAAI/bge-small-en-v1.5`:
 ```bash
 python benchmark_encoding.py --base_model BAAI/bge-small-en-v1.5 --sparse_model zeroshot/bge-small-en-v1.5-quant